Dan J. Harkey

 It’s crucial to remember that dignity and respect are not just given or expected as an unearned right; they must be earned.
 Those who wish to be treated with dignity and respect must also extend the same to others.
 This interchange, where our actions influence how others treat us, is the key to creating a culture of mutual respect.
 Each of us has the power to contribute through our actions, shaping the world around us and influencing others.
 This is not just a responsibility but a source of personal empowerment.
 You can make a significant difference by positively shaping the world around you and influencing others.
 Our contributions, no matter how small, are essential to a more respectful society.

 As we navigate our day, we must remember that treating others with dignity and respect is not always easy.
 It requires a conscious effort, a sign of our engagement and commitment to this cause.
-This commitment makes us feel more involved and committed to the process, fostering a culture of mutual respect.
-It's this conscious effort that makes our actions meaningful and impactful, contributing to a more respectful society.
+This commitment makes us feel more involved and committed to the process, fostering a culture of mutual respect and trust.
+It’s this conscious effort that makes our actions meaningful and impactful, contributing to a more respectful society.